nfiacco/SqlEvaluator/README.md

 2) Implement sorted merge join-- and re-use the sorted indices for future queries

-3) Implement hash join, and re-use the index for future queries.

-4) Do some analysis on the statistical properties of the tables and use that as input for the query optimization.
+3) Do some analysis on the statistical properties of the tables and use that as input for the query optimization.

-5) Use a cost-based query plan evaluation algorithm.
+4) Use a cost-based query plan evaluation algorithm.

-To implement several of these optimizations, some serious re-architecting would need to be done in order to build query plan trees, which are the basic unit that most optimizers work with.
+To implement several of these optimizations, some re-architecting would need to be done in order to build query plan trees, which are the structures that most SQL optimizers work with.
+This would entail generating some relational algebra from the SQL query, then constructing the tree, then optimizing based on heuristics and estimated cost.